AngelaBenincasa/wordpress/wp-content/plugins/ameliabooking/readme.txt

 Please note some limitations of the Lite version:

-* Booking search view and catalog view are not included.
+* Booking search view, catalog view and event calendar are not included.
+* Booking packages of services is not included
+* Booking recurring appointments is not included
 * Export option is not supported.
-* Filters on the pages are not supported.
 * Coupons are not included.
 * Group services are not supported.
 * Adding the Locations is not included.